 Individual users enter budgetary data relevant to their organizational cells or functions.
-Next the data is integrated to create the overall budget of the company.
+Afterwards, the data is integrated to create the overall budget of the company.
 The end result is imported to iScala.
-During the budgeting process, one may also use historic data obtained from iScala General Ledger.
+During the budgeting process, it is possible to use historic data obtained from iScala General Ledger.

 Overview of the application’s main functions